The Medical Interpreter’s Official Role…

 …and Everything Else They Do

-By helping to create this supportive environment, interpreters enable patients to feel more confident; that they understand what is happening.
+Also, by helping to create this supportive environment, interpreters enable patients to feel more confident; that they understand what is happening.
 In turn, doctors are sure that they can provide the most appropriate care.

 How to Become a Medical Interpreter?

 Besides showing adequate oral and written language skills in both languages, prospective interpreters must also complete a medical interpreting course.
-A basic course explains terminology in English and the target language, outlines standard medical practices, and covers professional ethics.
+A basic course explains terms in English and the target language, outlines standard medical practices, and covers professional ethics.

 Some programs, like Global Arena’s Bridging the Gap medical interpreting program, go further by addressing cultural and legal issues that may arise, and offering units for specialist areas of medicine.
 This knowledge is what makes qualified interpreters a wiser choice than family or community members brought along on visits.

-But while certification is essential; the strongest test of medical interpreting skill is to gain practical experience.
+But while licences is essential; the strongest test of medical interpreting skill is to gain practical experience.
 Many interpreters begin by signing up on a freelancer website; prior to joining a language service provider (LSP)’s vendor network.

 For hospitals and other healthcare providers; an LSP with a deep knowledge of medical interpreting can save substantial time, money, and energy.
 Then, interpreters who prove themselves on the job can look forward to repeated calls and an ever-increasing level of expertise.